funfair-tech/fun-wallet-docs/docs/guide/web-sdk/sdk-methods/tokens.md

 ::::

-## Get ERC20 token icon
+## Get ERC20 Token Icon

-Get the erc20 token icon.
-Will return null if it can not match the contract address.
-This will only find tokens which are on the currently selected network.
-If you plan to use these in your dApp please do not hard code icon urls as the build up of that image is including a hash of the content.
+Get the ERC20 token icon.
+Will return `null` if it can not match the contract address.
+This will only find tokens which are on the currently-selected network.
+If you plan to use these in your dApp please do not hard code icon URLs, as the build up of that image includes a hash of the content.
 If that image was ever updated that link would not work anymore.
-So calling this to grab the src for the image each time would be the best solution.
+So calling this to grab the `src` for the image each time would be the best solution.

 ```ts
 icon(): string | null